AnSyn/imagery-implementation/README.md

 ```
 #### Step-4
 The `Imagery` component must have a height
-give it a style inside `app.component.css`
+give it a style inside `app.component.less`
 ```less
 div.app {
   display: flex;